February 13, 2017 By College Ave Student Loans

 Even the round-trip airfare you purchase is something to consider.
 Not all study abroad programs will include the cost of air travel, and it may be up to you to handle this separately.
 Flying to South American destinations from the United States, for example, can frequently cost substantially less than flying to Europe or Asia.

 Your school will likely provide several options for study abroad programs that will align with your major.
 If you have your heart set on a particular destination – one that tends to be costlier to visit than other available options – sacrificing destination may not be an option for you.
 But if you’re open to just about any destination around the globe, that can certainly provide cost-saving options.
+Learn more about the top 5 destinations to study abroad.

 Time of year